aleexnager/Linux-autoUpdate/README.md

 ```
 at the end of the .bashrc file.
 ### 4. Combination [RECOMMENDED]
 You can combine some of this methods in order to get various effects.
 For example, you can combine methods 2 and 3 so that the program will execute everytime you open a bash terminal AND when ever you call it.
 Just add both options to the .bashrc file.
+Of course you can also implement different alias for the different options the program has.
+Just add the correct flag next to the executable the same way you would do it normally from the command promp.

 ## FAQ
 - In order to see if you had give the correct permissions to the script use `$ ls -l` in the same folder as the script.
 It should look somewhat like this: